 When you see it in context of ski magazine, it doesn’t come across as hype.
 It’s as authentic as they come.

-But no brand is perfect, and Subaru has had its share of flops, Like this ridiculous photoshop job on the right…
+But no brand is perfect, and Subaru has also had its share of photoshopped flops.
+Like this ridiculous branding ad on the right…

 Subaru buyers don’t want to forget about winter.
 They want to embrace it.
 Be out in it.
 Conquer it.

 That’s a face plant of an ad.
 Completely off brand for Subaru.

 Then there’s the granddaddy of automotive cliches: A Subaru on a curvy road is not only off brand, it’s also downright generic… it reads just like any other standard, run of the mill car ad.
 That one’s definitely not firing on all cylinders.